 Duke Talent Identification Program At PARI This Summer

 Once again, PARI has hosted the Duke Talent Identification Program (TIP)

 Field Study in Astronomy this summer.
 After two very successful programs, the second group of thirty Duke TIP

 students have left PARI Sunday, July 19th after two weeks of intensive

 study of astronomy and astrophysics.
 Click PHOTOS to see pictures from the program.
 The program, which included students

 from around the country, was run by PARI's Director of Science Dr. Michael

 Castelaz and Director of Education Christi Whitworth.
 This was the fourteenth year that the program was hosted at PARI.
 Click PAST PROGRAMS to see pictures from previous TIP programs.

-The public is invited to Evening at PARI Friday, August 14, 2015, 7-9 PM, at the Pisgah Astronomical Research Institute (PARI).
-The images and discoveries from the New Horizons Mission to Pluto will be shared.
-Future phases for the exploration of the Kuiper Belt will also be described.
+The public is invited to Evening at PARI Friday, October 9, 2015, 7-9 PM, at the Pisgah Astronomical Research Institute (PARI).
+PARI astronomers share the stories and locations of the constellation visible during October.
 Weather permitting, outdoor observations will occur at the PARI Nature Center, using the PARI public viewing telescopes.
-Click PAST PROGRAM PHOTOS to see pictures from past Evening at PARI events.
 Click REGISTRATION to attend the July or future Evening at PARI events.

 Meet PARI Staff at Local Events